 Other features of the park

 As well as the large constructions mentioned, the park also includes an English-style bandstand, a medieval-style “tournament” field with fake stables at one end – sadly still in a dilapidated state – an ornamental lake, a striking red lodge house on the corner of Via Spallanzani and Via Siracusa (best viewed from the street outside), an old folks’ social club, various columns and statues, a fake hill next to the Casina delle Civette, a small modern children’s playground, and a medieval tower above Technotown on the wing of the Limonaia.

-The surrounding area has historically been Rome’s “second Ghetto”, and in the early 20th century a Jewish cemetery catacomb complex was also found on the north-west corner of the park near Via Nomentana, but it has not been excavated.
+The nearby area around Piazza Bologna is Rome’s “second Jewish Ghetto”, and in the early 20th century the Torlonias discovered a 2,000-year-old Jewish catacomb complex on the north-west corner of the park near Via Nomentana, but it has not yet been excavated.